The Young Messiah: Plot

 In Nazareth, Roman soldiers accuse them of banditry and rebellion.
 Grandmother Sarah shares sweet cakes and good wine with the soldiers.
 The soldiers spare Joseph and the extended clan.

-The centurion returns to Herod in the middle of a belly dancing entertainment.
+The centurion returns to Herod Archelaus in the middle of a belly dancing entertainment.
 He informs the Centurion that he just crucified a man who told him about the return of Jesus, who has a gift camel.

 Jesus is taken to Temple for schooling.
 He amazes the rabbis with his wisdom and knowledge, but Jesus faints on the way back.
 Satan torments Jesus as he lies unwell and tells him that his little miracles will mean nothing.

 Jesus is restored to health and he asks to visit Jerusalem for Passover.
 The centurions track Jesus to Sarah's house in Nazareth but they have already departed for Jerusalem.
 The soldiers extract information about the boy's name.
 The soldiers intercept the travelers on the road but the family hides in the caves.

 Jesus leaves the cave alone in the middle of the night for Jerusalem asking God for guidance and safety.
 Jesus enters Jerusalem; his parents follow looking for him.
 Jesus is given some coins by well-meaning pilgrims and he uses the coins to free a sacrificial dove.
 Jesus finds a blind rabbi and asks about what happened seven years ago in Bethlehem.
 Satan guides the Centurions to the boy by the rabbi.
 The rabbi is healed by Jesus.

 The centurion corners Jesus and the people in the temple gather around Jesus identifying him as the boy who healed the rabbi.
 Centurion Severus desists from killing the boy and asks them to leave the temple.

 Severus falsely reports to Herod that Jesus was murdered by him.
 Mary tells Jesus the answers to all the questions he was looking for.
 Jesus runs to his family.